DaveG-P/Mental_Health_Survey/README.md

-# Mental Health in Tech Survey Survey
+# Mental Health in Tech Survey
 ## Mental Health Data in the Workplace
 ![alt text](https://github.com/DaveG-P/Mental_Health_Survey/blob/master/Images/Mental_Health.jpg)
 ### Dataset from a 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.